appium-boneyard/tutorial/modules/en/source/appium/02_native_android_automation/02_appium_ruby_console/02_compiling_the_android_sample_app.md

 ## Compiling the Android sample app

 `cd` into the appium repository root.
-Running `./reset.sh --android --dev` will build the sample AndroidApp app ApiDemos.
+Running `npm install sample-apps` will build the sample AndroidApp app ApiDemos.

-`* Configuring and cleaning/building Android test app: ApiDemos`

-After seeing `---- reset.sh completed successfully ----`,
-you'll find appium's custom api demos at this location:
+After `npm install sample-apps` finishes, you'll find appium's custom api demos at this location:

-`/appium/sample-code/apps/ApiDemos/bin/ApiDemos-debug.apk`
+`node_modules/sample-apps/node_modules/android-apidemos/bin/ApiDemos-debug.apk`

 Appium uses a modified ApiDemo app so make sure to use this version instead of what's provided in the SDK.
 The Appium fork of API Demos is [on GitHub](https://github.com/appium/android-apidemos).